 Why do I see discarded requests in the NPS server logs?

 A VPN server may send repeated requests to the NPS server if the timeout value is too low.
 The NPS server detects these duplicate requests and discards them.
-This behavior is by design, and doesn't indicate a problem with the NPS server or the Azure AD Multi-Factor Authentication NPS extension.
+This behavior is by design, and doesn't indicate a problem with the NPS server or the Microsoft Entra multifactor authentication NPS extension.

 For more information on why you see discarded packets in the NPS server logs, see RADIUS protocol behavior and the NPS extension at the start of this article.